-The health ministry is responsible for quality assurance, for which it ensures that LEA services are provided and monitors wait times.
+The health ministry is responsible for quality assurance; it ensures that LEA services are provided and monitors waiting times.
 Since 1999, all doctors under contract with the SSN must be certified, and all SSN staff take part in a compulsory continuing education program.
 Furthermore, private hospitals must be accredited in order to contract with the SSN.
-Both the central and regional governments take part in creating and distributing guidelines.
-Interregional equity is a longstanding concern, particularly between the more affluent northern and less affluent southern regions.
-The less affluent southern regions trail the northern regions in the number of beds and advanced medical equipment and see a greater presence of private facilities.
+Both the central and the regional governments take part in creating and distributing guidelines.
+Interregional inequity is a long-standing concern, particularly between the more affluent northern and less affluent southern regions.
+The southern regions trail the northern regions in the number of beds and advanced medical equipment, and see a greater presence of private facilities.
 Southern regions have argued that the central government should attempt to compensate for these inequities in its allocation of the health budget.

-There is a strong emphasis on treating patients at the lowest possible level of the health-care delivery system that is appropriate for their condition.
-The LEAs - the minimum benefit package required under the SSN - are developed taking into consideration effectiveness, appropriateness, and efficiency in delivery.
-Furthermore, the National Pharmaceutical Formulary bases coverage decisions in part on clinical and cost effectiveness.
-Prices for reimbursable drugs are set in negotiations between the government and the manufacturer that consider the following criteria: cost effectiveness for pharmaceuticals where no effective therapies exist; comparison with alternative pharmaceuticals for the same condition; costs per day compared to products of the same effectiveness; the economic impact on the health system; the estimated market share of the new drug; and average prices/consumption data from all European countries.
+There is a strong emphasis on treating patients at the lowest level of the health care delivery system that is appropriate for their condition.
+The LEAs-the minimum benefit package required under the SSN-are developed with consideration for effectiveness, appropriateness, and efficiency in delivery.
+Furthermore, the National Pharmaceutical Formulary bases coverage decisions in part on clinical effectiveness and cost-efficiency.
+Prices for reimbursable drugs are set in negotiations between the government and the manufacturer that consider the following criteria: cost-effectiveness for pharmaceuticals where no effective therapies exist; comparison with alternative pharmaceuticals for the same condition; costs per day compared to products of the same effectiveness; the economic impact on the health system; the estimated market share of the new drug; and average price and consumption data from all European countries.
 Prices for non-reimbursable drugs are set freely by the market.

-Regarding the organization and delivery of care, the 1992 reform aimed to lead down the path towards a quasi-market for health care services, with local ASLs able to contract with competing private, fully public, and semi-independent public providers.
+Regarding the organization and delivery of care, the 1992 reform aimed to lead down the path toward a quasi-market for health care services, with local ASLs able to contract with competing private, fully public, and semi-independent public providers.
 This quasi-market has not fully materialized for several reasons: not enough public providers have branched off to be run as semi-independent enterprises; regions have exercised strict control over managing the system and capping spending; and the accreditation process for hospitals has created a barrier to entry.

 Waiting times are a concern.
-National legislation has set maximum wait time guarantees for ambulatory care and three elective procedures, though there is no system to comprehensively track this information.
-Some regions have experimented with programs that prioritize the delivery of certain services based on clinical need, and these have achieved some significant wait time reductions.
+National legislation has set maximum wait-time guarantees for ambulatory care and three elective procedures, although there is no comprehensive system to track this information.
+Some regions have experimented with programs that prioritize the delivery of certain services based on clinical need, and these have achieved some significant wait-time reductions.

-Containing health costs is a core concern for the central government, as public debt in Italy is one of the highest among industrialized nations.
-The financing and delivery of care in Italy is divided, with the central government generally determining the regional budgets and the regions deciding how to organize and deliver care.
-Regions have some ability to raise their own revenue but this is limited.
-This division between financing and delivery creates a tension, as the regions claim the government underbudgets and the government claims the regions need greater cost control.
+Containing health costs is a core concern for the central government, as public debt in Italy is among the highest of industrialized nations.
+The financing and delivery of care in Italy are divided, with the central government generally determining the regional budgets and the regions deciding how to organize and deliver care.
+Regions have some ability to raise their own revenue, but it is limited.
+This division between financing and delivery creates a tension, as the regions claim the government under-budgets and the government claims the regions need greater cost control.